epfl-ada/ada-2022-project-error141/README.md

   <img src="./figures/example_POS.png" alt="topic clusters" width="1000"/>
 </p>

 Furthermore, the type of each verb in terms of activeness of the meaning will be determined.
-The latter can be achieved by using a dictionary, sentiment analysis or manual labelling into action vs description.
+The latter can be achieved by using a dictionary, sentiment analysis or manual labeling into action vs description.
 Finally, an activeness score is attributed to each character which will be used to predict the gender of unknown characters.

 [1]: https://en.wikipedia.org/wiki/Gender_bias_on_Wikipedia